 Panarea is loved by high society because of its world-famous nightclubs.
 As well as being a favorite destination for young people, Panarea is also very popular among diving lovers for its clear waters and enchanting seabed.
 During the day you can visit the Bronze Age village on the promontory of Punta Milazzese, whose cliffs form Cala Junco, one of the most beautiful places of all the Aeolian Islands.

 Salina, the island of Massimo Troisi's "Il Postino: The Postman" movie, is also the greenest island of the archipelago with its high and steep coastline.
 Its ancient name was Dydime which means “twin” because it is formed by two peaks of volcanic origin, Monte Fossa delle Felci and Monte dei Porri.
 Then it was called Salina because of the salt pans to the southeast, behind Punta Lingua.

 La Pollara is the beach with the abandoned houses of the fishermen, whereas Rinella, characterized by black caves, has been transformed into a small port.
 Once in Salina, you must try the local pane cunzato (seasoned bread) and the Sicilian mulberry slush.

 Vulcano and Stromboli

 Visiting Stromboli is a truly natural experience.
-Its volcano is one of two active volcanoes in Italy and one of six volcanoes in the world that are constantly erupting.
-Visiting the island by sea, you can see the famous "Sciara del Fuoco", the steep wall along which the incandescent material descends and ends up in the water, and the characteristic Strombolicchio, a rock in the north that rises steeply 56 meters above the Tyrrhenian Sea.
+Its volcano is one of ten active volcanoes in Italy and one of the six volcanoes in the world that are constantly erupting.
+Visiting the island by sea, you can see the famous Sciara del Fuoco, the steep wall along which the incandescent material descends and ends up in the water, and the characteristic Strombolicchio, a rock in the north that rises steeply 56 meters above the Tyrrhenian Sea.